They built it partly on some ruins and partly on the foundation and first levels of a palace.

 It is also the most outstanding work of Romanian architect I.D.
 Berindei, trained at the Fine Arts School in Paris.

-In spite of its archaic-looking design, the Palace integrated modern materials and technologies such as the attic’s ignifugated wooden structure for example.
+In spite of its archaic-looking design, the Palace integrated modern materials and technologies.

 They directed all these from machinery room, at the underground level.